kyma-project/community/concepts/modularization/modularization_overview.md

 ## 2. Module Manager

-The Module Manager installs, uninstalls, and manages the Kyma modules in a local (single cluster mode) or remote setup.
-For example, it remotely manages and synchronizes Kyma module manifest resources in the SAP Kyma Runtime.
+The Module Manager installs, uninstalls, and manages the Kyma modules in a local (single cluster mode) or remote setup (in which one cluster acts as control plane).
+For example, it remotely manages and synchronizes Kyma module resources in the SAP Kyma Runtime, while the manifest is located in the control plane.

 The Module Manager retrieves the image layers from the specified image registry and processes the manifest resources by calling a rendering framework like Helm or Kustomize.